derekcarey/msds-462-facemask-detection/README.md

 # msds-462-facemask-detection
- Flask application for facemask detection
+ Flask application for facemask detection.
+For a detailed synopsis please the the following document:

 # Instructions for execution: